How to Make a Pizza from Scratch With this Easy Homemade Pizza Recipe

 Cooking the Pizza

-Preheat the oven to 550 degrees F or your oven’s highest setting, and put the oven rack right in the middle.
-If you have a convection setting, turn it on.
 If you have a pizza stone you want to use, put it in the oven on the rack now and let it get nice and hot.
 If you don’t have a pizza stone, no problem – your pizza is still going to be crispy, chewy and GREAT.

 Now, use your hands to pat and stretch the dough on lightly greased baking sheet to the desired shape and thickness.
 I don’t recommend using a rolling pin, because it will compress the dough and eliminate those wonderful air bubbles that give your pizza crust snap.
-Initially the dough may keep pulling back, and it may seem like it will never fit the pan.
-But keep working with it, and in a few minutes it will relax and stretch out.
-We like our pizza crust quite thin, so I try to stretch it as far out as possible without tearing the dough:

 Pizza dough recipe at Happy Simple Living blog